kentor/www.kentor.dev/posts/2014-05-31-clipping-backgrounds-with-css-masks.md

 corresponding pixel in the mask image is opaque (red).

-So to achieve what we made in the beginning of the article, the mask image has to look like it's opaque everywhere except the transparent cut out of the ness image in the center.
+So to achieve what we made in the beginning of the article, the mask image has to look like it’s opaque everywhere except the transparent cut out of the ness image in the center.
 In other words the mask image has to look something like
 this: